CiscoISE/ciscoise-terraform-automation-aws-nodes/readme.md

 # Automated ISE setup using Terraform on AWS

 1. This project runs terraform module to deploy upto 58 ISE nodes(min:2 | max:58) on AWS based on User Input
-2. It deploys the required Infrastucutre and configure ISE nodes as per user Input
+2. It deploys the required Infrastructure and configure ISE nodes as per user Input

 ## Requirements